babbel/publish-build-metadata/README.md

           slices: 'api' # or ${{ matrix.function_name }}
 ```

+### Pull Request Events

+When triggered by a pull request event, `GITHUB_REF` and `GITHUB_SHA` point to the merge branch and merge commit SHA respectively (by default), not the PR's source branch and head commit SHA.
+See this [issue](https://github.com/orgs/community/discussions/26325) for more details.

+In such cases, the action automatically uses:
+- The PR's head commit SHA instead of the merge commit SHA.
+- The PR's source branch name instead of the merge branch.
+This ensures consistent and accurate metadata for pull request builds.

-### When custom Commit SHA
+### Custom Commit SHA and Branch

+You can override both the commit SHA and branch name, if needed.
+This is useful when:
+- Triggering builds that fetch from a different branch
+- Working with custom CI/CD workflows
+- Needing to override the automatic pull request handling

-Sometimes you might trigger an automatic build which fetches a different branch.
-In such case `GITHUB_SHA` differs from actual Commit SHA that the build is working on.
+In such cases, `GITHUB_SHA` differs from the actual Commit SHA that the build is working on.

-In such case you can override `GITHUB_SHA` by passing extra parameter:
+Therefore, you can override `GITHUB_SHA` by passing extra parameter:

 ```yaml
 permissions: